zsdotkr/pico-rmii-ethernet/README.md

 See [examples](examples/httpd) folder for simple http server See [iperf](examples/iperf) folder using default iperf TCP server code of LwIP for performance test

-# Release history
-* After v0.1
-    * Fix MDIO bug doing bit-bang
-    * Fix bug in pio rx sm while testing RMII 1.2 with KSZ8081
-    * Change FCS from software to hardware (calculation time: 230us -> 20us when `ping -s 1460`)

 # Current Limitations

-* `Framented packets` or `short interval packes` are not be handled properly.
-    * because of performance limitation of `single SM + interrupt driven DMA control`
-    * in the case of TCP, this does not cause a problem (see `test result`for how-to-do)
-    * but this cause problem if you need to use DTLS having many certificates.

 * 10BASE-T is not implemented yet.
 * Built-in LWIP stack is compiled with `NO_SYS` so LWIP Netcon and Socket API's are not enabled